 5. Continuous shooting

-- DSLR: The best DSLRs can no longer match the speeds of the best CSCs
+- DSLR: The best DSLRs can no longer match the speeds of the best mirrorless cameras

-- CSC: The mirrorless design makes it easier to add high-speed shooting and even cheaper models have relatively fast burst speeds
+- Mirrorless: The mirrorless design makes it easier to add high-speed shooting and even cheaper models have relatively fast burst speeds

-You need a fast continuous shooting mode to capture action shots, and mirrorless cameras are streaking ahead here, partly because the mirrorless system means there are fewer moving parts and partly because many models are now pushing ahead into 4K video – this demands serious processing power, which helps with continuous shooting too.
+You need a fast continuous shooting mode to capture action shots, and mirrorless cameras are streaking ahead here.
+This is partly because the mirrorless system has fewer moving parts, but also because many models are now pushing ahead into 4K or even 8K video – this demands serious processing power, which helps with continuous shooting too.

-To put this in perspective, Canon's top professional DSLR, the EOS-1D X Mark II, can shoot at 14 frames per second when using the viewfinder, but mirrorless cameras like the Panasonic Lumix G9 and Sony Alpha A9 can both shoot at a staggering 20fps.
+To put this in perspective, Canon's top professional DSLR, the Canon EOS-1D X Mark III, can shoot at 16 frames per second when using the viewfinder, but mirrorless cameras like the Panasonic Lumix G9 and Sony Alpha A9 II can both shoot at a staggering 20fps.
 The new Sony A1, meanwhile, has raised the bar again with 30fps continuous shooting with autofocus, an impressive achievement.

-You have to be a little careful though when looking at the spec.
+You have to be a little careful, though, when looking at the specs.
 Some mirrorless cameras will boast even higher frame rates than this (in some cases, up to 60fps), but will have to use an electronic shutter to achieve this and focus will be fixed from the first shot.
 This isn't great if you're planning to track a moving subject, or shoot under some types of artificial light, where banding can occur without the use of a mechanical shutter.

-You've also got to be realistic about what kind of burst shooting speeds you are going to need - shooting at 60fps means you'll fill up a card pretty quickly, while you'll have to spend a lot of time trudging through a multitude of images to find that 'one' shot.
+You've also got to be realistic about what kind of burst shooting speeds you are going to need; shooting at 60fps means you'll fill up a memory card pretty quickly, and you'll have to spend a lot of time trudging through a multitude of images to find that 'one' shot.
 That said, with even entry-level mirrorless cameras offering faster burst shooting speeds than most DSLRs, mirrorless cameras certainly have the edge if this is your priority.

-- DSLR: Once massively popular with pros but getting overtaken by mirrorless rivals
+- DSLR: Once massively popular with pros, but have long been overtaken by mirrorless rivals.

-Panasonic has carved out a niche for itself with the Lumix GH5 and Lumix GH5S, offering a hybrid stills/video camera that's loved by enthusiast photographers and professional cinematographers, while Sony has opted for a similar approach with the Alpha A7S II.
+Panasonic has carved out a niche for itself with the Panasonic Lumix GH5 and Panasonic Lumix GH5S, offering a hybrid stills/video camera that's loved by enthusiast photographers and professional cinematographers.

 - DSLR: Even entry-level models have full manual controls, and DSLRs are powerful cameras

-- CSC: They match DSLRs feature for feature, often going a step or two further
+- Mirrorless: They match DSLRs feature for feature, often going a step or two further

 8. Image quality

-- DSLR: DSLRs use the latest and best state of the art APS-C or full-frame sensors
+- DSLR: DSLRs use APS-C or full-frame sensors.

-- CSC: They use the same sensors, but there are also smaller formats for even smaller cameras.
+- Mirrorless: The cameras typically use the same sensors, but there are also smaller formats for even smaller cameras.
 There are also some medium format mirrorless options, too.

 It's not just about megapixels, though, because the main factor in image quality is sensor size.
-With the exception of medium format sensors, full-frame sensors are the biggest and offer the best quality, while cameras with APS-C sensors are almost just as good and much cheaper – and you can get either of these size sensors in both DSLRs and mirrorless cameras.
+With the exception of medium format sensors, full-frame sensors are the biggest and offer the best quality in low light, while cameras with APS-C sensors are competitive on image quality and much cheaper – you can get either of these sensor sizes in both DSLRs and mirrorless cameras.

 9. Battery life

-It's not clear why.
+Why's this?
 DSLR batteries are sometimes larger, though not always, and you might have thought that driving the mirror up and down for each shot would consume more power, and that that LCD display would be used just as much.
-However, mirrorless cameras will have to power and EVF in most cases as well, and this is why they still have much shorter battery lives.
+However, mirrorless cameras also have to power an EVF in most cases as well, and this is why they still have much shorter battery lives.

-- Mirrorless: Cheap mirrorless cameras often have these features but don't have viewfinders; those that do cost a more
+- Mirrorless: Cheap mirrorless cameras often have these features but don't have viewfinders; those that do cost more than equivalent DSLRs.

-For example, the 24MP Nikon D3400 DSLR has just about the best APS-C sensor currently on the market, an optical viewfinder (of course), decent manual controls and 700-shot battery life.
+For example, the 24MP Nikon D3500 DSLR has a great APS-C sensor, an optical viewfinder (of course), decent manual controls and a staggering 1,550-shot battery life.

-Its nearest rivals on price in the mirrorless camera market can't match its resolution or its battery life and they don't have viewfinders, but for only a little more the Sony Alpha A6000 packs in an almost identical 24MP APS-C sensor and features a built-in electronic viewfinder.
-You'll still need to get a second battery though.
+Its nearest rivals on price include models such as the Sony Alpha A6000, which packs in an almost identical 24MP APS-C sensor and features a built-in electronic viewfinder.
 That said, it's only that cheap because it's been superseded.

 Once you get into enthusiast and pro market, however, the differences largely disappear – for any given amount of money you get broadly the same features, performance and power.